name | arguments | returns |

 bin_concentration | bin_address: int, species_index=None, species_label=None, trans_membrane=False | float |

-Return the concentration at the requested bin of the specified species
+Return the concentration at the requested bin of the specified chemical species

 :param bin_address: The bin number